Makeup and Your Skin

 “The most important thing is to find one that matches your color skin,” Green says.
 “It looks bad when the color is off.”

-Take a close friend, your sister, or your mom -- someone you trust -- to the store to help you determine which color best blends in with your natural skin color.
+Take a close friend, your sister, or your mom -- someone you trust -- to the store to help you determine what color best blends in with your natural skin color.

 And easy does it when it comes to applying a cover stick, or any makeup, for that matter.
 “You don’t want to cake it on,” Marmur says.